alexboii/Blue-Jay-s-Cuisine/README.md

 The Model-View-Controller (MVC) architectural style was used to design the project, as well as the Client-Sever architecture in the case of the web version.
 We used the Singleton, Factory, Composite and Adapter design patterns, among others.

-Unfortunately, we were <i>not</i> able to complete the front-end part of the web part before the deadline.
+Unfortunately, we were <i>not</i> able to complete the front-end part of the web part before the deadline due to unexpected circumstances.

 ## Authors